Start here

-Start here when you need to work out whether this is a live SQL Server problem, a planned change, or a broader review that needs outside help.
+Start here when you need to work out whether this is a live SQL Server problem, a planned change, or an environment that should really start with a health audit.

 Problems